Zorba the Greek - from real life to the big screens

 Zorba's dance, from the cinema screens to a national symbol of Greeks

 Launched in 1964, the screen version of the novel Zorba the Greek is a Greek-American comedy-drama written, produced, edited, and directed by the Greek Cypriot Michael Kakoyiannis, starring Anthony Quinn and Alan Bates as the young Basil.
-The black and white movie was shot entirely in Crete and the locations shown include the town of Chania, the village of Kokkino Chorio in the Apokoronas region, and Stavros Beach on the Akrotiri peninsula.
+The black and white movie was shot entirely in Crete, showing Chania town, the village of Kokkino Chorio in the Apokoronas region, and Stavros Beach on the Akrotiri peninsula.

 At first glance, the action seems formless.
-The structure of the narrative does not have a specific intrigue but rather appears as a simple collection of episodes presented in fragments.
-But, along the way, the experiences and the interaction of the two characters acquire significance, because they become an excellent metaphor for human existence.
+The narrative structure of this story does not follow a specific plotline but instead appears as a collection of episodes presented in fragments.
+However, as the story progresses, the experiences and interactions of the two main characters take on greater significance, as they become an excellent metaphor for the human experience.
 The events take place in 1916 and tell the story of a young Anglo-Greek intellectual raised in Britain who, eager to escape his life among books, ventures to Crete, in a world of peasants and workers, to reopen a disused lignite mine, inherited from his father.

 The screenplay, with great effect on the public, managed to highlight Kazantzakis' novel so well that he was nominated seven times for the 1965 American Film Academy Awards and received three Oscars: "Best Supporting Actress” for Lila Kedrova (Madame Hortense), “Best Art Direction” for Vassilis Photopoulos, and “Best Cinematography” (black and white) for Walter Lassally.
 Nominated for the role of the character Alexis Zorba, played masterfully, although he did not gain recognition in the supreme competition of American cinema, the brilliant Antony Quinn yet contributed to the popularization of the story that inspired the movie Zorba the Greek and the transformation of Greek writer Nikos Kazantzakis into a titan of universal literature.

 In the final scene of the film, after Basil has put all his money and hopes into Zorba's frantic vision of creating an installation to transport logs from the top of the mountain to the sea, the building collapses like a domino, and the scared villagers run away from the construction site.
-When things go wrong, Zorba teaches Basil to laugh even in the most difficult circumstances: ”Hey boss, did you ever see a more splendiferous crash?"
-Left alone in the middle of the disaster, the two defy rationality and start laughing and dancing.
+When facing adversity, Zorba teaches Basil the power of laughter: ”Hey boss, did you ever see a more splendiferous crash?"
+Left alone amid the disaster, the two defy rationality and start laughing and dancing.
 It is the famous scene of the sirtaki, a dance that has won the hearts of many generations of spectators and has become, over time, a "cultural emblem" of the Greek nation.

 1 comment